Installing from source¶

 make test in the

-There are systems where the AO-73 and similar decoders fail if
+There are systems where the AO-73 and similar decoders fail to decode correctly if

 volk_profile has not been run ever in the system.
 This seems to be caused